accounts for just over 50% (1) of all funerals in the United States, with

 important to funeral consumers.
 At US Funerals Online we are often

-and how to break down how this cost is made up.
+to expect and how to break down how this cost is made up.

 Comparing the average cost of